michelefenu/console-lol/README.md

 # console.lol 😂

-Welcome to `console.lol` – the JavaScript package that turns your debugging frowns upside down!
 Why settle for boring logs when you can sprinkle your console with laughter and emojis?
-Let's make debugging fun again!

 ## What is console.lol?

-`console.lol` is a delightful twist on the classic `console.log`.
-It adds random laughs and emojis to your logs, making your debugging sessions a little less serious and a lot more entertaining.
+`console.lol` adds random laughs and emojis to JavaScript logs, making your debugging sessions a little less serious and a lot more entertaining.
 Because who said coding can't be fun?
+How can we have lived without this until now?

 ## Installation